SouravBandyopadhyay/next-role-based-auth/README.md

 - **Next.js**: A React framework for building web applications.
 - **Shadcn (Auth0)**: Secure and scalable authentication and authorization platform.
 - **Tailwind CSS**: A utility-first CSS framework for rapid UI development.
 - **Role-Based Authentication**: Implement user roles for controlling access to different parts of your application.
+- **Resend**: For Sending Email Notifications.

 ## Getting Started